renatawong/renatawong.github.io/_pages/join-us.md

 ## Remote and other types of positions

-The lab is part of the Department of Artificial Intelligence at Chang Gung University.
 Please note that we do not offer remote positions or opportunities outside of undergraduate or graduate study programs in the Department of Artificial Intelligence at Chang Gung University.
-In exceptional cases, opportunities are offered for undergraduate or graduate students at other universities in Taiwan.
+In exceptional cases, opportunities are offered to graduate students at other departments in Taiwan only.

 ## Important remarks
 Please note that the lab is unable to provide letters of guarantee for applicants from countries classified as "designated countries" under Taiwan’s immigration rules.
 For details see [https://www.boca.gov.tw/cp-159-249-4162c-2.html](https://www.boca.gov.tw/cp-159-249-4162c-2.html).